Are you ready for a disaster?

 Disaster Preparedness

-Disastrous events are not limited to those occurring naturally in a hurricane zone, tornado alley, or near fault lines.
+Disastrous events are not limited to occurring naturally in a hurricane zone, tornado alley, or near fault lines.
 They can happen anywhere, and they come in many forms.
 Their effects may include wireless communication system overloads, landline telephones, power outages, and cell tower damage, to name a few.
 Service disruptions may last for extended periods, so it is essential to have a communication strategy in place for your family.
 You can do some simple things that will significantly improve your chances of staying in touch should a catastrophic event occur.

 Review Your Contacts

-To ensure that everyone starts with the most current information, it's a good idea for your family members to review their cell phone contacts.
+It's a good idea for your family members to review their cell phone contacts.
 Doing so will ensure they have the correct information for emergency contacts, extended family members, and anyone else they may need to contact during a disaster.
 I recommend adding non-emergency numbers for local fire, police, and other emergency services agencies.
 These agencies may provide valuable information about escape routes, road closings, hazardous conditions, etc. You may also wish to designate someone outside of your area for your family members to contact to report on their welfare and location and to get updates if they get separated or cannot communicate directly with one another.

 Cell Phone Maintenance and Use